WilliamELopez/CSC335TermProject/README.md

-#William Lopez
+# William Lopez
-###CSC 335 Term Project
+### CSC 335 Term Project

-##Functions:
+## Functions

-###Bookmark Manager
+### Bookmark Manager
--Will let you insert whatever bookmarks you have
-###To-do list
+- Lets you insert and save your bookmarks.

+### To-Do List
--Lets you save anything that you have to do
+- Lets you save anything you have to do.

-###Calculator
+### Calculator
--Fully functional
+- Fully functional calculator.

-###Notes
+### Notes
-- Will save notes that you took
+- Will save notes that you take.

+---

+## Authentication
+- Lets a user register an account.
+- Saves the account data in the browser’s **localStorage**.
-##Authentication: Will let a user register their account, and will save this data in a local storage, this is how data for the other functions are saved too
+- This is also how the data for the other functions (like bookmarks and notes) is saved.

+---

+## LocalStorage
-##LocalStorage: The website will use your browser to save data
+- The website uses your **browser’s local storage** to save your data locally.
+- This ensures that your data stays available even after refreshing or closing the browser.